myistaken/Chat-with-CustomTkinter/README.md

 WhatsDown
-The project is titled "Chat Application" or any suitable name that describes its functionality.

 Description
 The project is a chat application implemented using Python and sockets.
 It allows multiple clients to connect to a server and exchange messages in real-time.
 The server and client scripts are included in the project.